 - Start looking at those models that will add features you don’t currently have now and that allow for versatility such the availability of extra coils, programmability, different frequencies, automatic and manual GB, etc..

-- Don’t fall into the trap of thinking you have to have the most expensive, top of the line model.
+- Don’t fall into the trap of thinking you must have the most expensive, top of the line model.
 It’s only as good as the places you take it.
 Buy a detector you can afford, learn its characteristics, nuances and abilities and then go kick everyone’s ass.

 - Shop around for the best price and buy local if possible.
 A local dealer will be there if and when you have questions and possible problems.